VoronDesign/Voron-Documentation/community/troubleshooting/cat40/lights_flickering.md

 ## tl;dr

-The primary way to reduce flicker is to adjust the PWM frequency to 44.9 or 47.9 Hz on a 60Hz mains grid.
+The primary way to reduce flicker is to adjust the PWM frequency to 44.9 or 47.9 Hz on a 60Hz mains grid, or 37.4Hz or 39.9Hz for a 50Hz grid (note that only 60Hz values have been tested to date).
 Alternatively or additionally, change your lamps to the ones recommended below.

 ## Why flicker happens